Ruth Benstead Registered MBACP

 Fee's £45.00 per one hour session for individual clients and couples.

-Payment is made at the end of each session, though blocks of sessions may be paid for in advance.
+Payment is made at the end of each session or via BACS Transfer in advance of a session.
+Blocks of sessions may also be paid for in advance.

-By special arrangement: Longer sessions are available for complex issues:
+By special arrangement: 90min sessions are available for complex issues and couple therapy.

 Fee's are £60.00 per one and a half hour session.

 Skype Counselling fee's are £45 per one hour session.
 (Payment is made in advance via Bacs transfer)